Deploying files

 - Retrieves file or file system status

-- gets status information and is not used to change anything
+- not used to change anything

 - use it to check specific file and perform an action if the properties are not set as expected.
-Shows:

 - which permission mode is set,